 Aside from the flexor tendons, each phalanx is kept in alignment through a network of soft tissues consisting of:

-- Joint capsules – cartilage which allows for smooth interaction between the bones.
+- Joint capsules: the cartilage that allows for smooth interaction between the bones

 When any of the tissues are damaged, be it through blunt trauma or degeneration over time, a person may begin to experience pain in their proximal phalanx.
 As the tissues degenerate further or even rupture, the pain may become a chronic problem.
 If this pain is centralized to the joint formed between the proximal phalanx and the metacarpals of the palm, it is only then that the issue is considered a PIP injury.